 So where to draw the line in what is considered "principal" is a new problem.
 It turns out, however, that Ethnologue has a narrower definition of "Principal Languages":

-But even stated this way, couldn't Hausa, as the main trade language and one of Niger's statutory "national languages," still be considered a "principal language" in its own right?
+"Languages that have been identified as having a function at the nation-wide level are listed here.
+This includes all the languages that function at the national level as a working language or a language of identity or both, whether this is by statute or is the de facto situation.
+For a fuller discussion, see Official recognition."But even stated this way, couldn't Hausa, as the main trade language and one of Niger's statutory "national languages," still be considered a "principal language" in its own right?
 Also, from personal observation, Hausa as well as Zarma have been used de facto in local government work (as spoke languages), even though everyone knows French is the de jure language of governance.
 So there are several criteria on which one might add Hausa and perhaps Zarma as "Principal Languages."

 In this regard, the treatment of Senegal (another example used in the previous posting) seems even more problematic.
-Here too, only French is listed in the category "Principal Languages," although Wolof is the most widely spoken language in the country, as well as being statutorily a national language
+Here too, only French is listed in the category "Principal Languages," although Wolof is the most widely spoken language in the country, as well as being statutorily a national language.

 Similarly, in Mali, Bambara is most widely spoken, and by a number of people larger than those speaking French.
 It is also statutorily a national language.But only the official language French is listed among "Principal Languages."